 - 7.1 Fund Raising Strategy.
-The ED is expected to develop and maintain a fund-raising plan which, at a minimum, includes direct mail, major donor initiatives, planned giving, and web-based giving.
+The ED is expected to develop and maintain a fund- raising plan which, at a minimum, includes direct mail, major donor initiatives, planned giving, and web-based giving.
 Such plan should be provided to board members for review each March, along with results for each initiative.
-Total direct and indirect expenses for fundraising are not expected to exceed % of the total budget. - 7.2 Donor Bill of Rights.
-The ED is expected to develop and provide the latest version to the board, a Donor Bill of Rights, which should include, inter alia, the following restrictions, i.e., the ED may not allow the names of donors to be revealed outside the organization; represent to a donor that an action will be taken that violates board policies; fail to honor an enforceable restriction from a donor; or fail to confirm receipt of a donor's contribution and send him/her an annual summary of donations.
+Total direct and indirect expenses for fundraising are not expected to exceed % of the total budget. - of Rights, which should include, inter alia, the following restrictions, i.e., the ED may not allow the names of donors to be revealed outside the organization; represent to a donor that an action will be taken that violates board policies; fail to honor an enforceable restriction from a donor; or fail to confirm receipt of a donor's contribution and send him/her an annual summary of donations.
 The ED is expected also to ensure that we attempt to honor donors' requests and statements of desire as to how their donations are used so long as applicable circumstances allow, provided that those donors are adequately informed that their requests and statements of desire do not constitute binding obligations on the organization, and that the organization retains ultimate discretion and control over use of their donations. - 7.3 Training.
 The ED should provide for appropriate board and staff periodic training in new fundraising techniques and budget for such expenses. - 7.4 Public Affairs.
 The ED is expected to exercise care in representing that we are a charitable, mission-centered, listening organization and develop policies and procedures for communicating with primary stakeholders and the public at large in a way that reinforces that image. - 7.5 Communications Plan.
 The ED is expected to develop and maintain a communications plan, shared with the board as appropriate, that describes how the organization will communicate with its various stakeholders.
 The plan should identify the stakeholder segments, how the organization will both speak and listen to each segment. - 7.6 Communications Restrictions.
 To preserve our image in the community, the ED and any designee are the only spokespersons authorized to speak for the organization and the chair the only spokesperson for the board.
 None of the spokespersons may represent the organization in any way inconsistent with the policies in Part II of this BPM; make statements that may be perceived as supporting a political party or platform; author an article, book, or publication that includes classified or sensitive information about the organization; or engage in lobbying activities at any governmental level without prior permission from the board.